 What parents need to know

-Parents need to know that Close Encounters of the Third Kind is ultimately an uplifting, optimistic story with themes of perseverance and humility, but it has many scary and spooky moments before the exact nature of the aliens is revealed.
-To a mother’s horror, her toddler son disappears and is a captive of unknown villains.
-The earth is enveloped by strange events: electrical storms, unexplained shaking, and unidentified flying objects (UFOs).
+Parents need to know that director Steven Spielberg's Close Encounters of the Third Kind is ultimately an uplifting, optimistic story with themes of perseverance and humility, but it has many scary, spooky moments before the aliens' exact nature is revealed.
+To a mother's horror, her toddler son disappears, becoming a captive of unknown villains.
+Earth is enveloped by strange events: electrical storms, unexplained shaking, and unidentified flying objects (UFOs).
 A house is attacked by mysterious forces; dead animals appear on quiet country roads.
-A loving father is faced with losing his family because of his conviction.
-There are scattered curse words including "hell," "s--t," and "bastard."
+A loving father is faced with losing his family because of his obsession/conviction.
+Scattered curse words include "hell," "s--t," and "bastard."
 Members of the military are mostly portrayed as unsympathetic and authoritarian, while scientists are characterized as open-minded, trusting, and intelligent.
 Richard Dreyfuss and Melinda Dillon co-star.

 What's the story?

 Is it any good?

 This is a thrilling adventure story and a brilliant example of the art and craft of moviemaking.
 The story unfolds with extraordinary power, involving viewers as much in Roy's inexplicable compulsion as in Jillian's search for her son.
 Close Encounters of the Third Kind is so different from many other alien movies -- it posits the idea not just that "something" is out there, but that it's something wonderful.
-Watch how Spielberg lets viewers know that the aliens are friendly.
+Watch how director Steven Spielberg lets viewers know that the aliens are friendly.